 Once we have gathered enough data, we will provide access to LUPC members, giving them the ability to view the RP status of the individual suppliers on Frameworks they use.

-Phase 2 - Community Exchange will provide an opportunity for members and suppliers to matchmake on projects, such as social value or carbon reduction, looking to increase reach without duplicating effort, achieve economies of scale, or pilot untested innovations.
+Phase 3 - Community Exchange will provide an opportunity for members and suppliers to matchmake on projects, such as social value or carbon reduction, looking to increase reach without duplicating effort, achieve economies of scale, or pilot untested innovations.
 It will enable suppliers and members to share case studies and demonstrate evidence of leading practice.

-We are ably supported with monitoring, grievance mechanisms and worker-centred remediation in global ICT supply chains via our affiliation with Electronicswatch and across sectors in the UK through our collaboration with Unseen.
+We are ably supported with monitoring, grievance mechanisms and worker-centred remediation in global ICT supply chains via our affiliation with Electronics Watch and across sectors in the UK through our collaboration with Unseen.